 Speciaists in: legal advice outside of London to subscribers

 Useful subscriber only information and advice for artists across the UK. a-n, the artists information company, publishers of interactive guides including the contract's toolkit (subscriber only), the artist's development toolkit, the artist's fees toolkit and studios toolkit.

-Specialists in: Copyright to subscribers
+Specialists in: Copyright to members

 DACS (the Design and Artists Copyright Society) promote and protect their member's copyright.
 They have information on their site about copyright, legal advisors, licensing and becoming a member is now free.

 Own It provides information to creative people in London on intellectual property and copyright issues.

 If you cannot find either the answer to your query from the links above, or another organisation to help you, please send us your query.